-Although the holidays are a prime time for turkey consumption, turkey is also a popular sandwich meat and ground beef alternative all year round.
-The US is the world's largest producer of turkey meat at 2.5 million tons per year, compared to the 1.75 million tons produced by all countries in the European Union combined.
+Although the holidays are a prime time for turkey consumption, turkey is also a popular sandwich meat and alternative to ground beef throughout the year.
+The United States is the world's largest producer of turkey meat.

-- Dark meat of turkey typically contains more vitamins and minerals than white turkey meat but also more fat and calories.
+- Dark turkey meat typically contains more vitamins and minerals than white turkey meat but also more fat and calories.

-- Turkey should be cooked until its internal temperature reaches 165 degrees Fahrenheit.
+- Turkey should be cooked until its internal temperature reaches 165º Fahrenheit.

 - Pasture-raised turkeys typically have higher omega-3 content than factory-farmed turkeys.